x75/x75.github.io/_posts/2018-08-14-Sound-music-sequences-search.md

-Would like to argue that by combining *coding*, *latent space state propagation*, and *hierarchical composition*, most of the phenomena in sound, music, vocalization, spoken language, and written language can be modelled, all with the same few items.
+Would like to argue that by combining *coding*, *latent space state propagation*, and *hierarchical composition*, most of the phenomena in sound, music, vocalization, spoken language, and written language can be modelled, all with the *same few items*.
 Let me know if you think, that this is obvious.
 Taking language as variable length sequences of actions, this can be extended straightforwardly to model navigation problems.